Surveillance and control of avian influenza

 The Canadian Food Inspection Agency has established primary control zones (PCZs) in places where flocks have tested positive.

-If you plan on travelling with a flock of birds, first check whether you live in a PCZ by consulting the list of active and revoked zones This hyperlink will open in a new window. and familiarize yourself with the relevant disease control measures.
+If you plan on travelling with a flock of birds, first check whether you live in a PCZ by consulting the list of active and revoked zones and familiarize yourself with the relevant disease control measures.

 Gatherings of birds